 Have you ever thought about joining the choir, but worried about making the commitment?
 Summer pick-up choir is just the thing for you!
-On the second Sunday of each summer month the pick-up choir meets in the choir room at 9:00 am and learns an easy anthem to offer at the 10:00 worship.
-This choir is open to older children, youth and adults.
-The remaining dates for pick-up choir this summer are July 8 and August 12.
+The remaining dates for pick-up choir are this week, July 8 and August 12.
+The choir meets in the choir room at 9:00 am and learns an easy anthem to offer at the 10:00 worship.
+Pick-up choir is open to older children, youth and adults.
 Please contact Megan Sharp, Director of Fine Arts if you have questions.

 We are excited that Westminster is partnering with Camp Hanover, the PC(USA) camp in our presbytery, to host a Traveling Day Camp.